-The Gospel is the singularly most important communication of God to man.
-In Jesus, who is God the Son, we have the revelation of God’s love and sacrifice that saves us from God’s righteous judgment upon sinners.
+The Gospel holds unparalleled significance as God’s paramount communication to humanity.
+Through Jesus, who is God the Son, we discover the revelation of God’s love and sacrifice, which delivers us from His righteous judgment on sinners.

 “Now I make known to you brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain.
 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures . . . “

 The Bible states that all of us are sinners (Romans 3:23), meaning we have transgressed against God and violated His law.
 Consequently, we bear guilt for our sins, causing a separation from God (Isaiah 59:2) and spiritual death (Romans 6:23; Ephesians 2:3).
 We are unable to please God (Romans 3:10-11) and are destined for condemnation (2 Thessalonians 1:9).
 The sole means of escaping this judgment is by receiving Jesus Christ and placing our trust in His redemptive work on the cross (John 14:6; Acts 4:12; 1 Peter 2:24).

 As sinners, we are incapable of eradicating our guilt through our own efforts.
 Galatians 2:21 declares, “…if righteousness were through the law, then Christ died for no purpose.”
 The law refers to the moral do’s and don’ts.
 Essentially, we cannot attain righteousness based on our actions because we are spiritually dead (Ephesians 2:3).

 Hence, since we are incapable of removing our own sins, it is necessary for God to accomplish it.